 I joined Princeton’s program in the Religions of Mediterranean Antiquity in 2014 after receiving a MAR in the History of Christianity from Yale Divinity School and degrees in Religious Studies and Philosophy from the University of North Carolina at Chapel Hill.
-My interests cluster around elite Christians in the later Roman Empire, book historical approaches to cultural change, and the legislation of “orthodoxy” in Late Antiquity.
+For the 2018-9 academic year I am in residence at the American Academy in Rome as the Paul Mellon/Dorothy and Lewis B. Cullman Pre-Doctoral Rome Prize winner.
+My interests cluster around elite Christians in the later Roman Empire, book historical approaches to cultural change, legal history, and the legislation of “orthodoxy” in Late Antiquity.

 My dissertation, titled “Christianizing Knowledge: A New Order of Books in the Theodosian Age”, traces changes to documentary practice and readerly expectations across elite technical literature from the late fourth through the middle of the fifth century CE.
 In it, I bring together Roman legal sources, “patristic” theological tractates, conciliar acta, and the emergence of the genre of Talmud to demonstrate convergences between these corpora on a structural level, and to argue that jurists, bishops, and rabbis approached their task of commentary and codification with analogous prejudices and expectations about what documents are, what they do, and how they are to be used.
 This project approaches the question of “Christianization” beyond a Sunday morning headcount, examining the effect of Christianity on structures of knowledge in the later Roman empire.